Mastereye7/JonBot/README.md

 # Jon Bot

-Bot created to listen to and integrate with Twitch chat.\
+Bot created to listen to and integrate with Twitch chat.<br>
 Version: 1.5.1

 ## Description